-NRF appreciates the opportunity to submit, and the AAA's consideration of, these comments.
-We recommend that the AAA solicit additional input from stakeholders and thought leaders before making any changes to the consumer rules.
-The AAA should make all comments that they have received available to the public and provide an opportunity for reply to those comments to allow for a transparent process.
+The Restaurant Law Center proposes that the AAA afford time for additional dialogue and input on any proposed rule changes from stakeholders and thought leaders, including academics, mediators, arbitrators, judges, and others, before making any changes to the consumer rules.
+At a minimum, the AAA should make all comments that they have received available to the public and allow for reply to those comments as a matter of transparency.
+The Restaurant Law Center appreciates the opportunity to submit, and the AAA's consideration of, these comments.
 The undersigned are available to meet and discuss these comments or any questions the AAA may have.